 To find out how, we asked a panel of Young Entrepreneur Council members, “What is one essential trait of strong and meaningful relationships?”
 Here’s what they advise:

-Understanding where the other person in the relationship is coming from and what they’re feeling is important to any strong relationship.
+An empathetic understanding where the other person in the relationship is coming from and what they’re feeling is important to any strong relationship.
 You can’t fix everyone’s problems or try to change them, so instead, it’s important to just listen and be there for them.

 The most essential trait of a strong and meaningful relationship is vulnerability.
 Relationships based on vulnerability are positive, judgment-free and improvement-oriented.
 Trust, communication, love and other important relationship characteristics come from vulnerability.